 This class is an introduction to ballet with an emphasis on body alignment for proper execution of ballet steps.
 The student will learn the very basics of ballet technique in the structure of a traditional ballet class.

-The completion of at least two workshop sessions is recommended to ensure student confidence before moving into Beginning Ballet.
+The completion of at least two Novice workshop sessions is recommended to ensure student confidence before moving into Elementary Ballet.

 Adult Elementary Ballet Workshop

-This class is a continuation of Novice Beginning Ballet.
-Students new to our Adult Program may begin this class only with instructor approval (please call for placement procedure).
+This class is a continuation of Novice Ballet.
+Students new to our Adult Program may begin this class only with a minimum of two Novice Workshops terms or former training with secure basic level.

-The completion of one to two years of Beginning Ballet is recommended to ensure student confidence before moving into The School of OBT’s Ballet (Drop-in) classes.
+The completion of one to two years of Elementary Ballet is recommended to ensure student confidence before moving into The School of OBT’s Ballet (Drop-in) classes.

 The completion of at least two terms of Elementary Ballet is recommended to ensure student confidence before moving into Intermediate Ballet.
 The class may be also be suitable for experienced ballet dancers returning to ballet after a long break or recovery from injury.